vahtyah/LeetCodeSolutions/Searching/Binary Search/README.md

 [2300.
 Successful Pairs of Spells and Potions](/Searching%2FBinary%20Search%2F2300.%20Successful%20Pairs%20of%20Spells%20and%20Potions): Maximize the number of potions that can be made with given spells and ingredients

 [2560.
 House Robber IV](/Searching%2FBinary%20Search%2F2560.%20House%20Robber%20IV): Find the minimum capacity to rob **k** houses

+[2594.
+Minimum Time to Repair Cars](/Searching%2FBinary%20Search%2F2594.%20Minimum%20Time%20to%20Repair%20Cars): Find min time to repair all cars with given ranks